Best rifle scopes 2026, ranked by use case and budget

 Is a budget rifle scope good enough for hunting?

 Yes, within typical hunting ranges.
-The Vortex Crossfire II 3-9x40 costs about $119, holds zero under heavy recoil and carries a 4.7/5 rating across 231 verified owner reviews on OpticsPlanet.
+The Vortex Crossfire II 3-9x40, the cheapest pick in this guide, holds zero under heavy recoil and carries a 4.7/5 rating across 231 verified owner reviews on OpticsPlanet.
 Spend more when you need better low-light glass, higher magnification for long range, or turrets built for repeated dialing in the field.

 What matters more: glass quality or magnification?